MicrosoftDocs/fabric-docs/docs/data-science/concept-ai-skill.md

 ## Limitations

-The AI skill is currently in public preview and has certain limitations.
+The AI skill is currently in public preview and has limitations described below.
+We will provide updates to improve the AI skill over time.

 - Generative AI doesn't interpret the results of an executed T-SQL query.
 It only generates that query.
 - The AI skill might return incorrect answers.
 You should test the AI skill with your colleagues to verify that it answers questions as expected.
 If it makes mistakes, provide it with more examples and instructions.